JMC Yuhu: JMC Baodian

-The updated Yuhu-based Baodian is an entry-level model of the Yuhu range and is aimed to replace the aging Baodian pickup from August 2020.
+In August 2020, a Yuhu-based Baodian positioning as an entry-level model of the Yuhu range was launched and is aimed to replace the aging Baodian pickup.
 The model offers a selection of rear-wheel-drive and four-wheel-drive models with engine options of a 2.5-liter diesel turbo engine and a 1.8-liter petrol turbo engine.
 There are up to 16 trim levels available.

 In January 2023, the Yuhu-based second generation Baodian received a facelift for the 2023 model year featuring a styling update, while the powertrain remains as the same 2.5-liter diesel turbo engine and a 1.8-liter petrol turbo engines.